 Picture

-If you’re using staging furniture or buying slipcovers, choose light colors for an airy and inviting feel.
+• If you're using staging furniture or slipcovers, choose light colors to create a welcoming and airy atmosphere.

-Essential Kitchen Staging Tips from Kitchen and Bath Design Professional Wendy Johnson
+Kitchen and Bath Design Professional Wendy Johnson shares these essential tips for staging your kitchen:

-• Clear everything from counter tops except one or two decorative items, like a vase of flowers or bowl of fresh fruit.
+• Clear your countertops, leaving only one or two decorative items like flowers or fruit.

-• Pack up all the dishes except one attractive, matching set.
-Do the same with glassware, flatware, and cookware, and pare down all other cupboard and drawer items down to the minimum.
+• Pack away all but one matching set of dishes, glassware, and cookware, and minimize all other cupboard and drawer items.

-• Freshen up and modernize those cabinets with a fresh coat of paint or stain and new hardware.
+• Give your cabinets a fresh look with a new coat of paint or stain and updated hardware.

-• Remove those fridge magnets and give the door and handles a good cleaning.
+• Remove fridge magnets and clean the door and handles.

-• Clean and organize the pantry, leaving some empty space to make it look bigger.
-Store items in decorative baskets and display a few jars of fancy jam and other upscale condiments.
+• Organize your pantry, leaving some empty space and using decorative baskets to store items.
+Display a few jars of upscale condiments.

-• Empty all trash cans and move them out of sight.
+• Remove all trash cans and hide them from view.

 Picture